Predator Free 2050: Research strategy

 In May 2025, the Department of Conservation released a discussion document outlining proposals to update the Predator Free 2050 strategy.
 It includes revised goals to be achieved by 2030 and considers adding feral cats to the list of nationally targeted predator species.
 It proposes the creation of a biodiversity investment prospectus to attract external funding from businesses, philanthropists, NGOs, and iwi.
 This would identify investment-ready conservation projects that deliver biodiversity gains alongside climate and flood resilience benefits.
 It also includes a proposed review of fee schedules and access rules for commercial and recreational use of public conservation land and waters, with the goal of ensuring fair contribution to conservation outcomes.

-Disestablishment of Predator Free 2050 Ltd

 In May 2025 the Government announced that Predator Free 2050 Ltd would be disestablished, with management of the project being handed to the Department of Conservation.

+In November 2025, the Conservation Minister Tama Potaka confirmed that feral cats would be added to Predator Free 2050's target list of exotic species.
+Feral cats had previously been excluded from the programme due to opposition from cat owners.